Can Brochures be distributed with Canada Post?

 Are there any special margins required for Brochures?

-As with most items, a minimum of .125" or 1/8" margin should be allowed from all cut edges.
-With Brochures, all important content should also be a minimum of .125" or 1/8" from all folds.
+As with most items, a minimum of 0.125" or 1/8" margin should be allowed from all cut edges.
+With Brochures, all important content should also be a minimum of 0.125" or 1/8" from all folds.
 This is for aesthetic reasons as well as practical ones.
 Suppose there is a nice even margin around the content.
-In that case, it will be pleasingly centred on each panel and look more professional.
+In that case, it will be pleasingly centred on each panel and it will look more professional.
 It also helps delineate the content on each panel.
 It makes sure that nothing will fall into any of the folds or run over onto another panel.
 This can be especially problematic if the panel in question is on the outside, and the content runs onto one of the inside panels so that it is only fully visible when the brochure is unfolded.

 I’m not sure how to correctly set up folds and text orientation on my design file.

 You can use our design templates to help you get started.
 Choose your product options on the brochures product page, and once you are done with the selection, you will automatically get 3 design files that correspond to your selected product options.
 These files can be found for download on the right side of your screen.
 They are all the same files, but 3 different file types (AI, IDML and PDF), depending on which software you use for your design.
 These files contain guides that indicate where the folds are, as well as the orientation of the panels and the safe zones.